 Prior to the authorization of any personnel position in the District budget, the Superintendent, collaborating with other District authorities with personnel assignment responsibilities, shall develop, for Board approval, job descriptions which establish all essential functions of each position.
 The description shall encompass job responsibilities, completion of records and reports, and achievement of goals identified to enhance student achievement and help the school and/or District meet goals established by statute and/or Board policy.

+Investigations

+All employees shall cooperate fully with all investigations conducted by the District as authorized by policy or law.
+Failure to comply may be considered insubordination.

 Accommodation

 Reasonable accommodation shall be provided each qualifying employee with a disability to comply with the requirements of law and regulation.1